-For the purposes of financial aid, full-time enrollment is defined as 12 or more credits per semester, three-quarter-time enrollment is defined as 9-11 credits per semester, and half-time enrollment is 6-8 credits per semester.
+For the purposes of financial aid, full-time enrollment for Undergraduate students is defined as 12 or more credits per semester, three-quarter-time enrollment is defined as 9-11 credits per semester, and half-time enrollment is 6-8 credits per semester.
 Students enrolled in less than 6 credits are considered less than half time.
-Students must be enrolled half time to qualify for most types of financial aid.
-Students who drop below the anticipated enrollment status during the course of the semester will have their federal, state and institutional aid adjusted accordingly.